xieyuheng/inner/topics/mathematics/coinduction/2011-introduction-to-bisimulation-and-coinduction--davide-sangiorgi.md

 > Therefore we first need suitable means for representing the
 > behaviour of a process.

+> In the book, we will consider a particularly simple case: the
+> interactions of the process with its environment are pure handshake
+> synchronisations, without exchange of values.
+We hope this will make
+> the material easier to understand.
+The transport of the bisimulation
+> concept to other interaction models is the main topic of Chapter 7.

 ### 1.2.1 Labelled transition systems

 > The behaviour of the machine is what we can observe, by interacting